Procedure

 Uses modified Seldinger technique

-Turn Stopcock to seal artery
+Turn 3-way Stopcock to seal artery

 Remove pad under wrist and secure arm board